alejandroaviles/sMGPT/README.md

 Alejandro Aviles & Jorge L. Cervantes-Cota, Lagrangian perturbation theory for modified gravity, Phys.
 Rev. D 96, 123526 (2017). https://arxiv.org/abs/2012.05077

-You can use and mofify this code as long as you cite at least the first paper above.
+You can use and modify this code as long as you cite at least the first paper above.